Click the boxes below to see if we have any vacancies

-For further information and to apply please contact:
+For further information please contact:

-Coordinators & Other Roles
+Co-ordinators & Other Roles

-All Victim Care Coordinators are trained to be active and empathetic listeners.
+All Victim Care Co-ordinators are trained to be active and empathetic listeners.
 Their focus is to understand everyone’s individual’s needs and direct them to the service that meets their needs.
 We recognise that not everyone will feel that they require a referral to an external organisation and may just want a listening ear.
 Alongside emotional support, a core part of the Cope and Recovery plan is coordinating pathways of care to external service providers.